gabrieldep/McDonaldsTest/README.md

 This solution is composed by 3 projects.
 You have to install RabbitMQ in your machine to test this solution.

-The installations structions are in the page of [RabbitMQ](https://www.rabbitmq.com/download.html).
+The installations structions are in the [RabbitMQ](https://www.rabbitmq.com/download.html) web page.

 ### Web Api
 This api was developed with Dotnet 6.0 and have only one endpoint.
 PostOrder.